Here are some links to tools and resources that I have found to be useful.

 - The ‘SampleSize‘ subforum of Reddit

-- The Black Goat: A podcast by personality psychologists Sanjay Srivastava and Simine Vazire, and social psychologist Alexa Tullett.
+- The Black Goat (unfortunately no longer active): A podcast by personality psychologists Sanjay Srivastava and Simine Vazire, and social psychologist Alexa Tullett.
 It’s like having three really thoughtful mentors (who unfortunately can’t write your letters of recommendation) discussing the realities of academia, new developments in the field, and how things should be, all while you wash the dishes.

 - Everything Hertz: A podcast by Dan Quintana and James Heathers (both more or less biological psychologists with methodological leanings).
 They cover all sorts of topics in the behavioural/biological/health sciences and complement each other perfectly in opinions and temperament.
 Their friendship is so palpable that you’ll start feeling less lonely yourself.